 A SEPA credit transfer is a single transfer of Euros from one person or organisation to another.
 For example, this could be to pay the deposit for a holiday rental or to settle an invoice.
 A SEPA direct debit is a recurring payment, for example to pay monthly rent or for a service like a mobile phone contract.

 As a SEPA direct debit involves regularly withdrawing Euros from your account to credit another account you need to give explicit consent for this arrangement.
-You have to give signed authorisation (called a mandate – usually supplied by the payee) and the payee has to retain this proof of your authorisation in either electronic or paper form.
+You have to give signed authorisation (called a mandate – usually supplied by the payee) for this payment scheme and the payee has to retain this proof of your authorisation in either electronic or paper form.

 How to make a SEPA bank transfer

 You can make a SEPA bank transfer in a bank branch or by using online banking.
-Alternatively, you can send a SEPA credit transfer through a foreign exchange specialist like WorldFirst.
+Alternatively, you can send a SEPA credit transfer through payment service providers, such as a foreign exchange specialist like WorldFirst.

 Most cross-border payments are made using the SWIFT network.
 Each financial institution has its own unique swift code, so banks and other financial services can make a quick and secure SEPA money transfer through the SWIFT network.
 Find out more about SWIFT codes.

 For a SEPA SWIFT transfer you’ll need the: